wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2024-1-13-changelog.md

 - Added FOMOD instructions to Home and Safehouse Tweaks.
 - Edited Combatibility Skeletons description.
 - Changed some mod posititoning in the **Visuals** page.
+- Removed CPI Mod Patches, because it overwrites new CPI v5 icons which are higher quality.

 ### 20/01/24